Circumcision Encyclopedia

 Quite strongly in Galatians, Paul shows that circumcision for religious purposes, to gain favor with God,2 is expressly refuted, because sets aside the work of Christ; "that if ye are circumcised, Christ shall profit you nothing" (Gal.
 5:2).
 Even for a Jew, God never intended circumcision to be rested in without faith.
 In Romans 2, Paul addresses the issue of Jews who clung to circumcision as an irrevocable pledge of God’s blessing on them regardless of obedience to the law, and believed that it was impossible that God would judge them.
 The Jews were mistakenly trusting in the rite of circumcision, which has to do with temporal blessing, and were imagining that it secured their eternal blessing.
 Paul shows that for a Jew, the outward sign of circumcision was not all God was looking for; "For he is not a Jew who is one outwardly, neither that circumcision which is outward in flesh; but he is a Jew who is so inwardly; and circumcision, of the heart, in spirit, not in letter; whose praise is not of men, but of God" (Rom.
 2:28-29).

 The Spiritual Application of Circumcision.
 There are actually two kinds of circumcision.
 Paul speaks in Eph.
 2:11 "the circumcision in the flesh made by hands" and in Col. 2:11 of "the circumcision made without hands".
 The former refers to that which outwardly identified the Jew; i.e. a physical mark in the flesh.
 The latter refers to the spiritual position that we have been brought into through Christ.
-Although literal circumcision has nothing to do with Christianity, and should not be practiced for religious purposes, yet it does represent something spiritual.
+Although literal circumcision has nothing to do with Christianity, it represents something spiritually that is important.
 As literal circumcision was physically the "cutting off" of the flesh, so it morally represents the believer passing judgment on the flesh.
 In Colossians circumcision is applied to the believer in this way.
 In Col. 2:11 it is viewed as something that a believer does when they believe the gospel; "In whom also ye are circumcised with the circumcision made without hands, in putting off the body of the sins of the flesh by the circumcision of Christ".
 But then we find in Col. 3 that there is an ongoing need to pass judgment on the flesh as well.
 We find the same thing in Philippians 3; "For we are the circumcision, which worship God in the spirit, and rejoice in Christ Jesus, and have no confidence in the flesh."
 This is how circumcision is applied to the believer in the New Testament.

 1. Circumcision here [Genesis 17] accordingly is not introduced in a legal way, any more than the sabbath in Genesis 2.
 It is really the answer in man to the grace of God. - Kelly, W. Abram: The Friend of God.